MSc International Accounting

 Core areas ranging from advanced financial reporting to financial management, business strategy, governance, risk, assurance, taxation and ethics are included in the programme, while preparing you for your dissertation with the Research and Business Skills module focussing on real-world data.
 The innovative Strategic Business Leader module takes a case study approach to develop the skills necessary to become a business leader.

 Optional modules in Semester 2 allow you to focus your studies on your areas of interest including financial management, performance management, audit and assurance and taxation, all at an advanced level.

-The University of Liverpool has one of the largest professionally qualified Accounting and Finance academic department in the UK.
+The University of Liverpool has one of the largest professionally qualified Accounting and Finance academic departments in the UK.
 As such, we are able to offer different Master programmes in Accounting, each with its own unique benefits.
 View a comparison table of the programmes here.

 ACCA Academic Professional Partnership Programme